 If you’re looking to transfer large amounts of money abroad, perhaps it’s because you’re buying or selling a property overseas, or because you may be going to live abroad for some time, it’s well worth shopping around to get the best exchange rate.

 High street banks can charge up to four per cent to change your money.
 As well as a commission and a transfer fee.
 It can add up to thousands of pounds (as much as £6,000 or more on a transfer of £100,000).

 Foreign currency brokers

-Most of us think of foreign currency brokers as high street bureaux de change, but there are a number of specialist brokers that deal with large-scale transactions.
-They’ll generally offer you a much better rate than the one you’d get from your bank and can help you minimize the risk of being caught out by currency fluctuations.
+Most of us think of foreign currency brokers as high street bureaux de change.
+But there are a number of specialist brokers that deal with large-scale transactions.
+They’ll generally offer you a much better rate than the one you’d get from your bank.
+And they can help you minimise the risk of being caught out by currency fluctuations.

 These companies may not be familiar names so it’s worth carrying out some checks.

 - Ask if they have professional indemnity insurance.

 - Ask if they’re a member of a trade body.